Mistakes to Avoid When Filing Bankruptcy

 9. Expecting An Inheritance – Property inherited within 6 months after filing bankruptcy is deemed to be part of the bankruptcy estate.
 If you expect an inheritance, make sure that you discuss this with your attorney.

-10. Intending On Selling Your House Before Your Bankruptcy Case Is Over – This is only an issue in a Chapter 13 case because it lasts 3-5 years, whereas a Chapter 7 only lasts 90 days.
+10. Intending On Selling Your House Before Your Bankruptcy Case Is Over – This is only an issue in a Chapter 13 case because it lasts 3-5 years, whereas a Chapter 7 only lasts about 3-4 months.
 We can protect your home equity in a bankruptcy case, but your attempt to sell it for maximum profit during your bankruptcy case can be difficult, especially if you want to keep all the net proceeds.
 Be sure to let your attorney know that you intend to sell your house before your case is over.

 11. Missing The Hearing – If you do not attend your hearing (also known as the 341 Meeting of Creditors), then your case may be dismissed.
 You must bring to the meeting a photo ID and proof of your Social Security number.